Malchior95/rusty-rain/README.md

 to change:

 - base world representation
-- base structures like hearth, store, gathering huts
+- base structures like hearth, store, gathering huts, production buildings,
-- base AI and pathfinding
+- base AI and pathfinding, including worker breaks,

 Currently not implemented, but should be the short-term focus:

-- generalizing woodcutter for other gathering huts
+- tests!
+The game is growing and I need some reliable test setups
-- production huts
+- refining gathering and production buildings - allow building to gather multiple nodes, or producer to produce mutiple different receipes
-- advanced worker logic - breaks, food and mood
+- advanced worker logic - food and mood
-- housing, vanity buildings
+- housing, vanity buildings - I would like the worker to be affected by the parks and status, as they walk past them.
+Kind of like in Oxygen Not Included.
 - world generation

 The longterm tasks, that won't be started soon